Judge denies Kathleen Kane's request for delay in jail sentence

-Former Pennsylvania Attorney General Kathleen Kane on Wednesday asked for more time before she has to report to jail so she can nail down arrangements for her teenage sons.
+NORRISTOWN, Pa.
+(WPVI) --Former Pennsylvania Attorney General Kathleen Kane on Wednesday lost an eleventh-hour request to be given more time before she must report to jail and begin serving a 10- to 23-month perjury and obstruction sentence.

-A judge ordered her to begin serving her sentence in a perjury case by 9 a.m.
-Thursday after the state Supreme Court earlier this week declined to hear her appeal of the 2016 conviction.

-Kane's attorney, William Brennan, said the divorced 52-year-old has primary custody of her 16- and 17-year-old sons, who are both in high school.

-The motion asked for a hearing or conference and a "brief extension" for Kane to remain free before starting to serve the 10- to 23-month sentence.
+A county judge moved quickly, turning down Kane's motion about an hour after it was filed.
+Kane had sought a hearing or conference, saying a "brief extension" would help her nail down arrangements for her high-school age sons.

+The judge's denial repeated her direction issued a day earlier, telling Kane to report by 9 a.m.
+Thursday to the Montgomery County Correctional Facility.

+Kane was serving as the first woman and first Democrat to be elected attorney general in Pennsylvania history when she was convicted in 2016 of leaking grand jury material and lying about it.
+She resigned after being convicted.

+She has remained free since then on $75,000 bail, pending appeals, but on Monday the state Supreme Court declined to take up her case.
+On Tuesday, Montgomery County Judge Wendy Demchick-Alloy granted prosecutors' request to revoke her bail.

-It said the additional time would allow her to "solidify" arrangements with her ex-husband and family.
+Kane, 52, argued in seeking the delay that she has primary custody of her 16- and 17-year-old sons.
+She said the additional time would allow her to "solidify" arrangements with her ex-husband and family.
+She lives in Scranton.

-Kane, who lives in Scranton, has been out on $75,000 bail since being convicted two years ago of leaking grand jury information and lying about it.

-The state Supreme Court on Monday declined Kane's request to review her case, prompting the county district attorney's office on Tuesday to file a motion seeking to have her bail revoked.
-Demchick-Alloy granted it quickly, giving Kane less than two days to turn herself in at the Montgomery County Correctional Facility.

 In her Tuesday order, Demchick-Alloy said there was no longer any reason for Kane to remain free.
-Brennan wants that order put on hold while the judge considers whether to grant Kane more time.
+Brennan had asked that that order be put on hold while the judge considered whether to grant Kane more time.

 He said Kane could ask the high court to reconsider its decision but that was not likely.